Event Planning: End-to-End Mobile Web Design 2024

 Wireframes: I created low, mid and high-fidelity wireframes of key screens, including the user dashboard, and select task flows.
 These evolved through multiple iterations with the goal of making the navigation as intuitive as possible.

-Mid and High-Fidelity Wireframes
+High-Fidelity Wireframes

 Prototyping/Usability Testing: Figma was used to design the wireframes and prototypes and to conduct virtual usability tests with six different users of varying technical ability.
 Two main task flows were selected for testing: